-Jason Krol is a passionate web developer with over 15 years of professional experience in creating highly interactive web applications using the latest in both client and server technologies.
+Jason Krol is a passionate web developer with over 15 years of professional experience creating highly interactive web applications using the latest in both client and server technologies.

-Previously, Jason spent a majority of his career working with the Microsoft stack using ASP.net.
-Recently, he has been focusing on developing Single Page Applications using JavaScript in the full stack with Node.js, MongoDB, and Backbone.js.
-After co-owning and running a successful web development agency for a number of years, Jason recently jumped back into the world of full time employment.
+Over the past few years, Jason has been focusing on developing Single-Page Applications using JavaScript in the full stack with Node.js, MongoDB, and Backbone.js.
+After co-owning and running a successful web development agency for a number of years, Jason recently joined AWeber Communications, an e-mail marketing service provider in the suburbs of Philadelphia.

-When not writing code for work or side projects, he blogs about his development experiences and opinions at www.KrolTech.com and on Twitter at @ShortTompkins.
-He loves spending his free time with his wife and 8-year-old son.
+When he isn't writing code for work or side projects, Jason blogs about his development experiences and opinions at KrolTech.com.
+Jason loves spending his free time with his wife and 8-year-old son.

-I would like to specially thank my wonderful wife for putting up with me and for always being there to push me whenever I doubt myself.
+A very special thank you to my wonderful wife for putting up with me and for always being there to push me whenever I doubt myself.